DFE-Digital/teacher-success/app/views/content/get-support/get-support-outside-your-training.md

 ### Need to talk?
 Call <%= govuk_link_to "08000 562 561", "tel:08000562561" %>

-You can also use <%= govuk_link_to "Education Support's wellbeing resources", "https://www.educationsupport.org.uk/resources/for-individuals/" %>.
+You can also use <a class="govuk-link" href="https://www.educationsupport.org.uk/resources/for-individuals/">Education Support’s wellbeing resources<span class="govuk-visually-hidden">.
+This is an external link.</span></a>.

 ## Paid for support services
 ### Edapt